CNN-based Ego-Motion Estimation for Fast MAV Maneuvers: APPENDIX

-Now let's revisit the prior pose.
-With the prior pose, the accuracy increases significantly and the prediction is less noisy, as shown in Table \ref{UZH} and Fig. \ref{UZHSeq2}.
+With the prior pose, the accuracy increases significantly and the predictions are less noisy, as shown in Table \ref{UZH} and Fig. \ref{UZHSeq2}.
 We think the reason is that the visual disparities of the image pairs in the UZH-FPV dataset are big enough for the network's accuracy to decrease.
-Take the number 9 sequence as an example, the average absolute values of the difference between the network's input initial translation and output drop from 1.36e-1, 9.51e-2, and 6.46e-2 to 2.14e-2, 1.19e-2, and 1.50e-2 after involving the prior pose.
+Take the number 9 sequence as an example, the average absolute values of the difference between the network's input initial translation and output predicted translation in 3 axes significantly drop from 1.36e-1, 9.51e-2, and 6.46e-2 to 2.14e-2, 1.19e-2, and 1.50e-2 after using the prior pose.
+This means the network faces much smaller disparities.
 From Fig. \ref{UZHseq14} one can clearly see the big disparity when the MAV flies at around 9.2m/s close to the ground.
-As shown in the 2nd column, without the prior pose, the network decreases the disparity a lot but still not enough.
-From the 3rd column, one can notice that the disparity is already small after the pre-warping by the prior pose, which is easier for the network.
-If other information sources like the IMU integration and rangefinder's measurements are available, the prior pose can be more accurate so the network is less demanded to deal with big visual disparity.
-Networks can be trained with image pairs that have smaller disparities to enhance their capability.
+Without the prior pose, the network decreases the disparity a lot but still not enough.
+By contrast, the disparities decrease a lot already after warping by the prior pose, which is easier for the network.
+The prior pose can be more accurate when other information sources of ego-motion (IMU, dynamics model, etc.) are available.
+The prior pose makes the network less demanded by big disparities, and thus makes it possible to reduce receptive fields and model sizes of the networks.